acv132/SPM_pipeline_learning_tasks/README.md

 - [WFU PickAtlas 3.0.5b](https://www.nitrc.org/projects/wfu_pickatlas/)

 ### Setup

+Make sure that all [required toolboxes and software](#Requirements) are installed and running.
+For help, refer to the respective website and documentation (see also links above).

 #### Recommended folder setup
 When downloading the code, it is recommended to move the folder containing the data of subjects (not available here) adjacent to the 2022_analysis_script folder:
 ```bash